-One of the world's earliest corn types.
+One of the world's absolutely earliest corn types.
 Originally from the Mi'kmaq indians of the Gaspé peninsula in Québec, Canada.
-The plants are only 50-100 cm tall, with 7-10 leaves.
-The cobs are 5-11 cm long with 8 rows of yellow large kernels.
+The majority of the plants are only 50-100 cm tall, with 7-10 leaves.
+The cobs are 5-11 cm long with 8 rows of yellow kernels.
 1-3 cobs per plant.
 75 days (90-100 days in Sweden) from sowing to harvest.

 Flint corn is used dried and milled to flour for polenta, cornbread, etc.